Claire-Fisher/rock-paper-scissors-ms2/TESTING.md

 </details>

 ### Style and Script link functionality
-To manaually test my CSS and JS links were functioning as intended:
+To manually test my CSS and JS links were functioning as intended:
 * I created a test h1 on my html.
 * I added code in the style.css to make the h1 content red.
 * I added code in the script.js to message the console.